Doug Mountjoy

 Mountjoy enjoyed a resurgence in his 40s, and at the age of 46 he defeated Stephen Hendry in the final of the 1988 UK Championship.
 He followed up by also winning the next ranking event, the 1989 Classic, and by the end of the 1988–89 season he was back in the top 16, where he remained until 1992.
 His world ranking peaked at number five in 1990–1991.
 He also won five Welsh Professional Championship titles during his career.

 Diagnosed with lung cancer in 1993, Mountjoy qualified for the World Championship at the age of 50, just weeks before having a lung surgically removed.
 He continued to play professionally until 1997, and he was coach to the United Arab Emirates snooker association between 1997 and 1999 and appeared sporadically at the World Snooker Championship until 2002.
 Mountjoy died in February 2021 after a stroke.

 Early life

 Mountjoy was born on 8 June 1942, in Tir-y-Berth, Gelligaer, Glamorgan, Wales.
 He was brought up just outside Ebbw Vale and worked for some years as a coal miner, playing snooker in his spare time.
+At the age of 17 an underground accident trapped him for several hours when the roof collapsed; he was fortunate to escape.

 A popular player in the South Wales Valleys as a junior, he won many amateur tournaments including two Welsh Amateur titles and the World Amateur title in 1976, after defeating Paul Mifsud 11–1.
 After the World Amateur victory he turned professional at the age of 34.